i-dubits/dataset-gen/README.md

 Training and evaluation script [vanilla_train.py](vanilla_train.py) can be configured using [config.json](config.json) file.
 It uses standard pretrained classification models from
 [Timm library](https://huggingface.co/docs/timm/index) on Huggingface.

+Small report based on the obtained results can be found here [Dataset generation.pdf](Dataset generation.pdf).